 Why do we love pianos so much?
 This could be a long answer as there are so many reasons, however the simple one is that it is one of the easiest instruments to learn.
 Basically anyone can make music by pressing a key, and the layout of the keys makes sense and makes learning the music notes easier.
 And the beauty is that any genre of music can be played on the piano; from classical music to rock and roll music to hip hop music.

 How does one shop for new pianos?
 Your first stop is to get help on the internet of course, to view the various price ranges of new pianos and to shop around.
 However visiting an actual piano store (yes, this type of store exists) is essential.
 Aside from the price, you need to think about a few other things.
 Since essentially it is a piece of furniture, you need to consider the size.
 Do you have the space and what is the best place for it?
 Then you need to sit down and play.
 It is important that you enjoy the music coming out, as remarkably they do not all play the same.

 Who makes pianos?
 There are few grand piano makers out there, however Steinway & Sons has become the best premier manufacturer in the United States.
 Going back to 1853 in New York, these German piano builders opened a factory in Queens which currently supplies the US, and another one in Hamburg, Germany which supplies the rest of the world.
 Having over 139 new patents in piano making and claiming over 80% of the high-end grand piano market, most would say that Steinway grand pianos are the best in the business.

-What is the principle difference between standard acoustic pianos and digital pianos?
+What is the principal difference between standard acoustic pianos and digital pianos?
 Basically, digital pianos have no strings and are there to replicate the music of standard pianos.
 Price-wise, they can't be beat - the Yamaha brand being the best in this category.